SebWae/dr-podcast-recsys-bsc-project/README.md

 # Podcast Episode Recommendations in a Public Service Setting
 This is the repository for my BSc project in Data Science @ IT University of Copenhagen.
-In collaboration with DR (Danmark's Radio).
+In collaboration with DR (Danmarks Radio).

 Supervisor: Toine Bogers

 ## Project Structure
 ```
-├── data                                    <- data folder
+├── data
 │   │
 │   ├── podcast_data_filtered.parquet       <- parquet file containing filtered data
 │   │